yeasy/learning_pickleball/22_terminologies_en.md

 * **Shake and Bake**: In double games, one player hits the third shot by driving the ball, and his partner attacks the return after moving to the net quickly.
 * **Side Out**：A team has finished all the serving opportunities, and switch to the opponent team to begin to serve.
 * **Sideout Scoring**: A scoring system where only the serving side can score points.
 The receiving side gains the right to serve but not a point if they win the rally.
-* **Side Spin**: Making the ball spin sideways by chopping it with the paddle, including left spin and right spin.
+* **Side Spin**: Making the ball spin sideways by brushing its side with the paddle, including left spin and right spin.
 * **Singles**: A format where each team has only one player.
 * **Smash**: Forcefully hitting a high ball into the opponent's court, usually during a volley.
 * **Stacking**: In doubles, regardless of the initial position, after serving or receiving, players move to form a fixed divisional position.
 For example, a player serves from the right half, but quickly run to the left of the court after serving.
-* **Top Spin**: Making the ball spin forward by chopping it with the paddle.
+* **Top Spin**: Making the ball spin forward by brushing it up with the paddle.
 * **Transition Zone**: The middle part of the court, which the players need to transit when he comes to the NVZ from the back court.
 * **Tweener**: Hit the ball between the legs, usually with the back facing the opponent.
 * **Volley**: Hit the ball in the air before it touches the ground.